-At Aceti Dental in Hamilton, our dentists perform a variety of oral surgery procedures to treat dental issues and improve your oral health.
+At Aceti Dental in Hamilton, our dentists perform a variety of oral surgery procedures to treat dental issues and help to improve your oral health.

 What is Oral Surgery?

 The diagnosis and surgical treatment of defects, diseases and injuries of the hard and soft tissues of the teeth, mouth, jaws and face fall under oral surgery.

 While we always prefer the least invasive treatment possible to correct a given dental problem, in some cases, less invasive treatment options are simply not sufficient and oral surgery is required.

 Dental Implants in Hamilton

 A dental implant is a small titanium screw that functions similar to a natural tooth root.
 Our dentists place dental implants as part of the process to replace missing teeth and restore your smile.
 A dental implant, combined with a tooth replacement such as a crown or bridge, looks and feels much like a natural tooth.

 During a gum graft, gum tissue is transplanted from the roof of the mouth onto another area of the gums.
 A gum graft can help to cover exposed tooth roots, repair receding gums, and reduce any associated symptoms such as severe tooth sensitivity or eventual tooth loss, to protect your teeth and your overall oral health.

 While we always strive to save a natural tooth, there are some cases where it's not possible.
 If a tooth is too severely damaged as a result of injury, gum disease or decay, it may need to be removed by your dentist.